 MBSR is a program that helps people deal with stress and pain.
 It consists of eight weekly meetings lasting two and a half hours.
 The program also includes a daylong retreat, usually held on a Saturday or Sunday.
 Participants learn how to meditate and deal with stress.
-MBSR is effective in reducing stress, anxiety, and depression and can also help people with chronic pain conditions such as fibromyalgia, arthritis, and headaches.
+MBSR is effective in reducing stress, anxiety, and depression and can also help people with chronic pain conditions such as fibromyalgia, arthritis, and migraines.

 MBSR is just one of many mindfulness-based therapies (MBTs) available today.
 Other popular MBTs include mindfulness-based cognitive therapy (MBCT) and Acceptance and Commitment Therapy (ACT).
 These therapies share many of the same principles as MBSR, but each has a different focus.

 Research on Mindfulness Meditation Practice

 Mindfulness meditation is an effective way to reduce stress, anxiety, and depression.
 It can also help people with chronic pain conditions such as fibromyalgia, arthritis, and headaches.
 In addition, mindfulness meditation can improve cognitive function and memory.

 Several studies have looked at the effects of mindfulness meditation on stress and anxiety.
 One study published in the journal Psychoneuroendocrinology found that mindfulness meditation reduced stress in medical students.
 Another study published in the journal Biological Psychiatry found that mindfulness meditation reduced stress in police officers.
 Further, a study published in the journal JAMA Internal Medicine found that mindfulness meditation was as effective as an anti-anxiety medication in treating anxiety.